chrnas01/COMP1531-Major-Project/src/assumptions.md

     -   The is-public variable stores a boolean: If True the channel is Public, if false the channel is private

 User:
-- handle_str must be between 3 and 20 characters not inclusive
+- handle_str must be between 3 and 20 characters (inclusive)